Geppetto (Fables): Dealings with Fabletown

 Geppetto was none too happy that he no longer had an empire to run and was forced to follow the rules as a citizen of Fabletown.
 It was during a tour of the city with Pinocchio, aided very closely by Beast, Grimble and Hobbes, that he witnessed firsthand what he had done to the people who were forced out of their home world, but refused to believe that he did anything that was not in what he felt was the best interest of the people.
 Being a sorcerer, Geppetto lives on the thirteenth floor of The Woodlands building with the other magic users.
-However, he learned rather quickly that his links to outside sources had been severed and could only use spells when Frau Totenkinder allowed him to.
+He soon learned that his links to outside sources had been severed and could only use spells when Frau Totenkinder allowed him to.

 Geppetto was responsible for Mr. Dark's imprisonment, having recognized the threat he posed.
 When Mr. Dark escaped, the enchantments upon Fabletown began to fade until all of the structures collapsed.
 Geppetto only told riddles about the true nature of what happened before he was forced to join the others in relocating to the Farm.
 Soon after arriving, he slipped away from Pinocchio only to find himself confronted by Reynard The Fox, King Noble, and other animal residents.
 Geppetto maintained the protection spells that kept him from being harmed by their attack, but the animals then decided to bury him alive deep in the middle of the forest.

 Geppetto was eventually freed from his burial imprisonment from a heavy rain which washed away the dirt over his burial spot.
 Seeking protection, Geppetto allied himself with Grandfather Oak, the oldest tree in the forests around the Fabletown Farm.
 Grandfather Oak provided Geppetto with two dryads, Prince Aspen and Princess Alder, as bodyguards.

 Returning to the Farm, Geppetto sought election as the new head of the Farm, promising to solve the problem of Mr. Dark as he had many centuries ago.
 The Farm was split on what to do but when Rose Red, official leader of the Farm, recovered from a temporary suicidal depression, she put a quick end to Geppetto's move and appointed him one of her advisors.
 He is currently attempting to put a small wooden soldier spy in the new Sacred Grove so that he may learn its secrets and use it to replenish his power and salvage his Empire.